jibrelnetwork/browserslist-config/README.md

-# browserslist
+# Browserslist Config

-List of supported browsers and related utilities
+List of supported browsers and related utility functions